 I am trying to rip open the inconsolable secret in each one of you — the secret which hurts so much that you take your revenge on it by calling it names like Nostalgia and Romanticism and Adolescence. — C. S. Lewis, "The Weight of Glory"

-To "rip open the inconsolable secret," to awaken the spiritual hunger for something beyond the materialistic scope of our fragmented, desacrilized modern existence, was the burden of Andrei Tarkovsky, cinematic poet laureate of the Russian soul.
+To "rip open the inconsolable secret," to awaken the spiritual hunger for something beyond the materialistic scope of our fragmented, desacralized modern existence, was the burden of Andrei Tarkovsky, cinematic poet laureate of the Russian soul.

-With dreamlike logic and poetic images, contemplative extended takes and fluid tracking shots, Tarkovsky sought to expose the fragmentedness and sterility of desacrilized modernity, to stir in the viewer a longing for spiritual truth, spiritual healing, spiritual existence, to communicate hunger for transcendence and meaning amid the vagaries of time and space.
+With dreamlike logic and poetic images, contemplative extended takes and fluid tracking shots, Tarkovsky sought to expose the fragmentedness and sterility of desacralized modernity, to stir in the viewer a longing for spiritual truth, spiritual healing, spiritual existence, to communicate hunger for transcendence and meaning amid the vagaries of time and space.

 The Sacrifice (Offret — Sacrificatio), Tarkovsky’s final film, is commonly called his last will and testament.
 It is a final plea and warning to mankind to turn abandon its self-destructive course, to rediscover instead the capacity for spirituality, in particular for self-sacrifice for the sake of others.